The Complete Guide for Deprecation Warnings in Rails

-Rails 6.1 will come with a new feature to disallow deprecations.
-You'll be able to configure the deprecation warnings that you fixed as disallowed.
+Rails 6.1 came with a new feature to disallow deprecations.
+We are able to configure the deprecation warnings that were fixed as disallowed.
 If a disallowed deprecation is introduced, it will be treated as a failure and raise an exception in development and test.
 In production it will log the deprecation as an error.

 Check out this PR for more details about this new feature.